Legislation and Advocacy

 Chapter Relations Office staff are actively involved in I Love Libraries.org, a Web site designed for the people who use and love libraries, and for taking action on their behalf.
 Part of their responsibilities is developing the I Love Libraries Take Action page.

 To help United States Libraries after natural and other disasters, see Helping United States Libraries After Disasters.
 To help international libraries, please contact the American Library Association International Relations Office at 1-800-545-2433, ext.
 3201.
-Efforts in 2011 include Haiti Library Relief Fund, Chile Library Relief Fund, and the Japan Library Relief Fund
+Efforts in 2015 include Nepal Library Relief Fund.

 Follow CRO on Twitter at @ALA_CRO.